-- A. General.
-No land surface modification may occur and no improvements may be located in a stream or its buffer except as provided in this Section. - B. Stream Determination.
+No land surface modification may occur and no improvements may be located in a stream or its buffer except as provided in this-Section Sections 90.90 through 90.120.

+90.85 Stream Determination

 The Planning Official shall determine whether a stream or stream buffer is present on the subject property using the following provisions.
 During or immediately following a site inspection, the Planning Official shall make an initial assessment as to whether a stream exists on any portion of the subject property or surrounding area (which shall be the area within approximately 100 feet of the subject property).